 1974 saw BMW’s final but lowest specced iteration of the E9: the 2.5 CS with its more economical 2 1/2 litre M30, the reduced engine size being a direct consequence of the 1973 Oil Crisis.
 It would appear that the 2.5 was a limited run; only 874 were built by the end of the E9’s production run in 1975 (https://en.m.wikipedia.org/wiki/BMW_E9).

-Many of you will know that this isn't the end of the development of the E9, with both Alpina and A C Schnitzer developing their own highly-regarded versions of the car.
+Many of you will know that this isn't the end of the development of the E9, with both Alpina and A C Schnitzer building their own highly-regarded versions of the car.
 That's a line of enquiry worth pursuing but one that we might pick up in a future post ... .

 Did you enjoy this article?
 If so, why not browse the rest of the uppermiddlepetrolhead site?
 There are loads and loads of classic, sports and performance vehicles featured, as well as stacks of car shows and motorsports events.
 Even better, you can follow either the 'blog itself or do so via Upper Middle Petrol Head's Facebook page.
 And please do like and share!